wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/development.rst

 your ``poetry`` installation that must be used for the project.
 Version mismatch will fail your build.

-When you to update ``poetry``, you have to bump it in several places:
+When you want to update ``poetry``, you have to bump it in several places:

 1. ``pyproject.toml``
 2. ``docker/django/Dockerfile``